 Join a guided tour with one of Winchester's official tourist guides to take in the city's highlights.

-Live entertainment and events in a historic venue - also home to a cafe and Winchester Tourist Information Centre.
+Live entertainment and events in a historic venue - also home to the award winning Visitor Information Centre.

 Hosting a variety of exhibitions throughout the year